webtoknow/fx-trading-app/Week_07/Exercise/README.md

  ## Exercise 2 - Database Setup

  Create in postgresql the database: "users"
- Use the following sql commands to create the prerequisites.
+ Run the following sql commands to create the prerequisites.

  ```Sql